EzequielCaste/EzequielCaste/README.md

 # Ezequiel Castellanos

-👋 Hi, I'm a Front-end Developer specialized in JavaScript and have experience working with React.
+👋 Hi, I'm a Frontend Developer specialized in JavaScript and have experience working with React.
 I've worked with backend technologies too, such as Nodejs, Express, MongoDB, and PostgreSQL.

 I am a team player, motivated to learn, and an open-minded person.
 I'm always looking for new challenges and learning new things to improve my knowledge and give the best of myself in a job.

-Previous work experience: [Clevertech](https://www.clevertech.biz/) I have worked on their Internal Project where I helped to maintain an application based on React and Node.js that manages the entire Clevertech operation, including HR, projects, payments, developers, and leads.
-My role was to create new features for the app both on the front end and back end in addition to bug fixes.
-Technologies used: ReactJS, Redux Saga, Mongoose, MongoDB and ExpressJS.

 Contact me: ezequiel.caste@gmail.com